FredKSchott/snowpack/docs/04-features.md

 - CSS Modules
 - JSON

-Additionally, Snowpack's dev server provides a basic HMR API that anyone can tap into, giving you (or more likely, a plugin author) the ability to add full HMR support for your favorite frameworks and languages.
+Additionally, Snowpack's dev server provides a basic HMR API that plugins can use for automatic HMR.
+The following plugins enable HMR for your application:

-More documentation on the HMR API is coming soon.
+- Preact: @prefresh/snowpack (coming soon!)

+If you'd like to use the HMR API directly (`import.meta.hot`), check out our [advanced overview of the HMR API](/extend/#hmr-api).

 ### Import CSS